New Kangaroos skipper suspended after drink-driving charge | AFP - This kiji is

 Inglis, 31, was charged with drink driving and speeding on Monday, shortly after he was handed the captaincy over main rival Boyd Cordner.

-The suspension means he will miss the Kangaroos' matches against New Zealand and Tonga later this month, with Cordner -- the co-captain of the NRL premiership champions the Sydney Roosters -- to take over as captain.
+The suspension means he will miss the Kangaroos' matches against New Zealand and Tonga later this month.

-Inglis' sanction was decided by Australian coach Mal Meninga and NRL chief executive Todd Greenberg, who want the Kangaroos to "uphold the principles of the RISE values (respect, inspire, selfless, excellence)".
+"Australian coach Mal Meninga and NRL CEO Todd Greenberg agreed on the sanction," the NRL said in a statement.

-"Greg is not just a great player, he is one of our best role models, but he made a poor decision on this occasion," Greenberg said.
+"They said it was important to uphold the principles of the RISE values (respect, inspire, selfless, excellence), adopted by the Kangaroos."

 The longer-term future of Inglis as skipper remains uncertain, with NRL.com reporting that the NRL Integrity Unit will investigate before a decision is made.